 "A leprechaun walks into a bar.
 Wait, you're not supposed to know it's a leprechaun yet..."

 - The story gets progressively worse from there.

-- In a The Grim Adventures Of Billy And Mandy episode, a bookworm asks Billy a classic two-trains question.
+- In a The Grim Adventures of Billy & Mandy episode, a bookworm (after accidentally possessing Billy's cat) tries to tutor Billy in math, and asks him a classic two-trains question.
 Billy... makes one of the trains blue, full of clowns named Carl and Larry, with a conductor named Tim who is a vegetarian but secretly sneaks bacon when no one is looking.

 Bart: What were their names?